-There are a number of classification differences between the presentation of the balance sheet in the financial statements and the Solvency II balance sheet which have no material net asset impact and therefore no impact on Solvency II measurement.
-The key differences relate to reclassification of investment funds and deposits other than cash and cash equivalents (refer to column c in the table above).
+There are a number of classification differences between the presentation of the balance sheet in the financial statements and the Solvency II balance sheet which have no net asset impact and therefore no impact on Solvency II measurement.
+The impact of these changes is shown in column c above.
+The key reclassifications are as follows: